What to Eat in Osaka: Dotonbori Street Food & Restaurants

 Takoyaki

-Let’s start off with takoyaki – an Osaka specialty street food.
+Let’s start with takoyaki – a specialty of Osaka street food.
 Takoyaki is a ball of fried dough that contains octopus, green onion, pickled ginger, and tempura scraps.
-After they come out of their special takoyaki mold they’re plated inside a to-go container (usually with six inside) covered in a special takoyaki sauce, and sometimes mayonnaise and bonito flakes.
+After they are turned countless times in a special takoyaki grill to create a ball shape they’re plated inside a to-go container (usually with six inside).
+Then they’re covered in a special takoyaki sauce, and sometimes mayonnaise and bonito flakes.

 Creo-Ru is one of the best spots to try takoyaki in Osaka, the queue is usually long, but it moves quickly.
 But if you are in a hurry or don’t want to wait in a long line, almost any takoyaki stand in Dotonbori is good.